rainbow-catch/Laravel-Rental-Check/README.md

 # RentalCheck-laravel
-The laravel project for rentaCheck
+The laravel project for rentalCheck